newsuk/times-components/packages/sticky/README.md

 to calculate the required offset.
 This can be useful if you wish to stick the component below another fixed element.

+The package also provides a number of `selectors` for use with styled components for selectively applying styles in certain conditions.

+It also provides `computeProgressStyles`, which is useful if you wish to to animate a transition between your non-sticky and sticky state as you scroll through the original component position.

 ## Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) before contributing to this